gnu-team/canteen-web/README.md

 ### Deployment

-Follow the steps above (including the virtualenv step) and then create a file in `canteen_web` named `hosts` with allowed values for the `Host` header, one per line.
+Follow the steps above (including the virtualenv step) and then change the `host` key in the `[production]` section of `config.ini` to the allowed values for the `Host` header as described below.
 This will disable debug mode.

-    $ printf 'canteen-water.org\nwww.canteen-water.org' >hosts

 Now, start the uwsgi server: